Did you know that, for 85% of retail businesses, Search Engine Marketing (SEM) is the most successful strategy for acquiring new customers?

 Search Engine Marketing is the systematic use of search engine advertising platforms to increase brand visibility and attract qualified traffic to the website.

-Your business’s SEM strategy has to consider all the search engines that your prospects and target audience use.
+Your business’s SEM-based digital strategies has to consider all the search engines that your prospects and target audience use.
 It also needs to take into account platforms and websites that rank high in search results for your target keywords.

 It also encompasses owned media platforms such as social media, review sites, Google My Business pages, and others that appear in search results and affect your authority.